recanman/RecanBot/README.md

 <sub><sup>This repository is no longer maintained.</sup></sub>

+# Roblox has changed the way their AssetGame API handles game joins.
+The bot is currently broken, and (may) not be fixed.

 # RecanBot
 A quick, asynchronous Discord bot that fetches IP addresses of Roblox game servers for specific experiences.